 Investing in the core of our business to create a positive impact on the community.

-As an employee you play a role in producing the highest quality products and services in health care.
+As an employee, you play a role in producing the highest quality products and services in health care, and Florida Blue is with you all the way.
 You're encouraged to be innovative and creative while you're given the freedom to create a fulfilling career with Florida Blue.
 We give you the tools and resources to be successful and reward you for your contributions.
 We're working toward the mission of helping people and communities achieve better health.
 At the end of day, working for Florida Blue is a great feeling.

 In 2022 the Employee Giving Campaign raised $1.64 million for 126 United Ways across the country.
 Employees also donated cash, school supplies, and toys valued at nearly $110,000, and a ton (2,000 pounds) of most-needed food items.